Robust subgroup discovery: Problem statement: robust subgroup discovery

 To operationalise this, $L(\Ymat \given \Xmat,M)$ and $L(M) $ need to be defined.
 Thus, we propose a model encoding $L(M)$ in Section~\ref{sec:model_encoding} and a data encoding in Section~\ref{sec:data_encoding}.
 Then, Section~\ref{sec:mdlsl_wklsd_bayes} shows that the data encoding equals WKL-based subgroup discovery and Bayesian testing, reflecting the statistical robustness of each subgroup in the list.

-Finally, as finding the optimal subgroup list according to this formulation is unfeasible for most real-world problems, Section~\ref{sec:SSDpp} proposes SSD++, a heuristic algorithm.
+Finally, as finding the optimal subgroup list according to this formulation is unfeasible for most real-world problems, Section~\ref{sec:SSDpp} proposes SSD++, a heuristic algorithm (for NP-Hard intuition, check Section~\ref{sec:nphard}).
 Moreover, this algorithm approximates the MDL minimisation by restricting the search space of possible subgroups and subgroup lists.
 Nonetheless, it guarantees that the most statistically robust subgroup found by beam search is added to the subgroup list.
 Indeed, the greedily adding a subgroup automatically accounts for the statistical constraint of Eq~\eqref{eq:problem_statement}, i.e., $\Delta_{\beta} L(D,M \oplus s) = \Xi (\Ti,\Td) > 0$. \\